shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The deer cocked its head, then shook it.

-“What if I gave you a free card from the deck of many things?”
+“What if I gave you a free card from the deck of random oddities?”
 Sui pulled the deck out of his pocket.
 “Only 1 gold!”

 “BLEAT!”
 The deer yelled.
 It ran out of the tent.